Yorkshire Contract Bridge Association

 This event is open to all affiliated clubs in Yorkshire.
 Invitations and full details will be sent to club secretaries in early spring.
-The venue, date, and starting time of the event will also be posted on the YCBA website (see Entries) and published in YCBA News.
+The venue, date, and starting time of the event will also be posted on the YCBA website (see Entries).
 Clubs may enter may enter more than one team at the discretion of the organizers.

 NEWCOMERS PIVOT TEAMS

-This is an event for all bridge teachers and their students, who do not have to be YCBA members.
-The venue, date, and starting time of the event will be posted on the YCBA website (see Entries) and published in YCBA News.
+This is an event for all bridge teachers and their students, who do not have to be members of the EBU or the YCBA.
+The venue, date, and starting time of the event will be posted on the YCBA website (see Entries).

 YORKSHIRE PAIRS CHAMPIONSHIP

 1. This is the major Open Pairs competition in the county.
-The leading five pairs are invited to represent Yorkshire in the Corwen Trophy (inter-county pairs championship of the EBU).
+Subject to compliance with EBU rules on eligibility of individual players, -the leading five pairs are invited to represent Yorkshire in the Corwen Trophy (inter-county pairs championship of the EBU).
 The entry fee to the Corwen Trophy will be paid by the YCBA plus a contribution towards other expenses.
-Dual Members (whose primary allegiance is to a county other than Yorkshire) are eligible to play in the competition but cannot represent Yorkshire in the Corwen Trophy.

-2. The event will comprise two all play through sessions, each of approximately 24 boards.
+2. The event will comprise two or more sessions, of approximately 48 boards in total.